A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Evaluation

-Note that our 3D radio map estimation problem aims to estimate the radio map for a target 2D plane at height $h_t$ from radio samples in $\mathcal{S}$.
+Note that our 3D radio map construction problem aims to estimate the radio map for a target 2D plane at height $h_t$ from radio samples in $\mathcal{S}$.
 Each radio sample $s\in\mathcal{S}$ gives the RSS value located at $(x_s,y_s,h_s)$ where the height $h_s$ can be different from the target height $h_t$.
-For evaluation, we further compare RadioLAM with two existing deep learning-based methods, i.e., Autoencoder~\cite{autoencoder} and RadioUNet~\cite{RadioUNet}, both of which solve the 2D radio map estimation problem from the RSS values at locations $(x_s,y_s,h_t)$ for all $s\in\mathcal{S}$.
+For evaluation, we further compare RadioLAM with two existing deep learning-based methods, i.e., Autoencoder~\cite{autoencoder} and RadioUNet~\cite{RadioUNet}, both of which solve the 2D radio map construction problem from the RSS values at locations $(x_s,y_s,h_t)$ for all $s\in\mathcal{S}$.
 Considering that $\{(x_s,y_s,h_s),s\in\mathcal{S}\}$ rather than $\{(x_s,y_s,h_t),s\in\mathcal{S}\}$ are inputs to our problem, the baseline methods Autoencoder and RadioUNet only represent idealized performance benchmarks rather than practical solutions for our problem.
-If the practical model RadioLAM outperforms the two idealized baselines, it will be convincing that RadioLAM is effective for 3D radio map estimation.
+If the practical model RadioLAM outperforms the two idealized baselines, it will be convincing that RadioLAM is effective for 3D radio map construction.

+{To ensure a fair comparison, we strictly maintain identical training and test set splits for RadioLAM and all baseline methods.
+More details about the simulation settings, including sets of training and test, as well as our code, are publicly available at: https://github.com/liuzhiyuan-pku/RadioLAM.}

-To quantify the performance of algorithms, Mean Absolute Error (MAE), Mean Square Error (MSE), and Peak Signal to Noise Ratio (PSNR) are used: \begin{itemize} \item MAE: It measures the average absolute difference between predicted and true values.
+To quantify the performance of algorithms, Mean Absolute Error (MAE), MSE, and Peak Signal to Noise Ratio (PSNR) are used: \begin{itemize} \item MAE: It measures the average absolute difference between predicted and true values.

 where $I(x,y)$ is the true RSS value at the location $(x,y,h_t)$ and $\hat{I}(x,y)$ is the predicted RSS value at that location.

 \item MSE: It is the average of the squared difference between predicted and true values.